 From a young age my weekends consisted of visits to charity shops and jumble sales, think black Friday madness but in a village hall with 100's of middle aged woman fighting to get their hands on some genuine Levis (albeit these memories are from a child's eyes, I recall it being pretty scary).
-I learned from a young age the importance of making considered purchases, we didn't have a lot of money growing up so we bought things that would last.
+I learned from a young age the importance of making considered purchases and my love of sustainability started early, we didn't have a lot of money growing up so we bought home accessories that would last.
 This was evident when we started the clear out of my childhood home when my papa took ill, still hanging on the walls were the wooden framed mirror, the peacock chair nestled in the corner, the cane dressing table, vases and past up-cycled projects found in every room - you name it he kept it - all bought in the 80s/90s still in perfect condition.

 Then came fast fashion and fast interiors where things became mass produced and more affordable so products became more accessible, accompanied by Social Media swell.
 The need to have the latest trends took on a whole new level, we saw a home we loved and wanted everything in it, not thinking of whether or not that suited our home, or would fit in our home, it didn't matter, we wanted to be with the 'In Crowd'.